-Overall I think this bike is the reward you get for putting the miles into the sport of cycling.
-It has the kind of ride quality that makes training rides and Fondos a blast.
+Overall, though, I think this bike is the reward you get for putting the miles into the sport of cycling.
+It has the kind of ride quality that makes training rides and Fondos a blast (and it turns out that Bicycling Magazine agrees).
 If you’re comfortable with racing geometry you can take this as far as you want.
 The only thing I wouldn’t do with this bike is race it, just as you wouldn’t take your Ferrari out to a mass start race–you want something cheaper and a bit lighter with all the seats and trim stripped out.
 The Moots is a couple of pounds heavier than a good racing bike but not to the point where it feels like a penalty.
 I live in a hilly area and I stomp up the climbs the same as I always have.

 No need to cover everything but here are the parts that matter: